Skip to main content Skip to page footer

 Cycling fun for explorers in Munich and the surrounding area

-A special treat for cycling enthusiasts: takes you through the MVV network districts to waypoints where questions are asked.
-All tours are suitable for touring bikes as well as mountain bikes and pedelecs.
+A treat for cycling enthusiasts: the routes take you through the MVV network districts to waypoints where you’ll be asked questions.
+All the routes are suitable for touring bikes, mountain bikes and e-bikes.

-The MVV cycle rallies are also available as a mobile solution via smartphone for all those who do not want to print out the documents.
-When you enter the solution, you can see directly whether it was correct.
+The MVV bike rallies are also available as a mobile solution via smartphone for anyone who doesn’t want to print out the documents.
+When you enter your answer, the app will show you straight away whether it was correct.

-Please remember to buy an MVV bicycle day ticket and observe the S-Bahn closing times.
+Please remember to buy an MVV day ticket for bicycles and take note of the S-Bahn service suspensions.

 Starting point: